 I loved the décor of this property.
 They have a fun jungle theme with animal fixtures, zebra print pillows, and cute artwork.

 Although Fileas Art Hotel doesn’t have a restaurant, we were warmly invited back to Alcanea for breakfast.

 However, both properties are conducive to exploring this amazing city.

 Fileas Art Hotel is located at Chania 731 31, Greece in Old Town Chania.

-Have you been to Chania yet?
+Have you been to Crete?
 What were some of your favorite activities?
-Let me know in the comments below!
+Let me know in the comments!

-This post was written in conjunction with Aria Hotels.
+I wrote this post in conjunction with Aria Hotels.
 They kindly hosted me and my husband at Alcanea Boutique Hotel and Fileas Art Hotel during our time in Chania.
 As always, all opinions are my own.